G-omar-H/mf-doom/README.md

 - **Product Catalog**: Browse apparel, vinyl, accessories, and art
 - **Product Variants**: Size and color options for products
 - **Shopping Cart**: Persistent cart with quantity management
-- **Secure Checkout**: Integrated with Stripe for payment processing
+- **Secure Checkout**: Integrated with PayPal for payment processing
 - **Order Management**: Admin dashboard for managing orders
 - **Mobile Responsive**: Optimized for all screen sizes